 In 1957 Israel Scheffler reacted to Hempel and Oppenheim’s basic assumption “that explanation and prediction represent the central purpose of science and are epistemologically basic” (Scheffler 1957, p.
 293).
 Scheffler aimed to distinguish explanation and prediction from deductive-nomological inferences.
 To argue for this distinction, the example of an astronomer was introduced, who deduces a configuration of celestial bodies in the past given a current configuration of celestial bodies and a set of laws.
 Though such deduction fits the logical model of Hempel and Oppenheim, Scheffler believes that it cannot be described as explaining or accounting for the past configuration.
 Based on Scheffler’s intuition about this case, he required that, in order to have an explanation, the event described in the premises has to happen before the event in the conclusion.
 Scheffler maintained that explanation and prediction were temporally-laden notions, whereas the deductive-nomological model was temporally neutral.
 The reason for this distinction lay in the fact that “the interpretation of explanation is generally taken as a reflection of causal notions, and that the peculiar temporal asymmetry of explanation is identical to the temporal asymmetry of cause and effect” (Scheffler 1957, p.
 301).
 Hempel and Oppenheim’s model did not account for a causal order and thus Scheffler concluded that they had no reason to view science from the vantage point of notions like ‘explanation’: “It would seem a better reflection of the full generality of scientific reasoning if we view it as concerned with comprehensive nomological relations among events and abstract from causal explanation entirely” (Scheffler 1957, p.
 302).

 Scheffler introduced a dilemma: either Hempel and Oppenheim’s assumption that science aims to explain the world, is correct, but then their model is broken, or their model is not broken, but then it shows how science aims to form comprehensive nomological relations, not how science explains.
 The basis of this dilemma lies in Scheffler’s intuitions about explanation which were introduced through the example of the calculating astronomer: inferring past events from current ones cannot be conceived as explaining.
 Like Aristotle’s theory of the demonstrative syllogism, Scheffler believed that explanations had to be asymmetrical.
 Sylvain Bromberger’s well-known flag-pole example that was introduced to Hempel at a conference (Bromberger 1992, p.
 8), would also exploit the same intuitive ambiguity: inferring the length of a flag-pole from the length of its shadow, could be considered a valid explanation of the length of the pole given Hempel’s model of explanation—a counter-intuitive result.
 Scheffler also discussed the truth-condition: he agreed that explanations should be true and that they should be sound independently from the current state of the evidence.
-Scheffler uses the truth-condition to logically distinguish explanation from prediction: “far from differing only in pragmatic relationships, explanation and prediction have different logical characteristics: explanations are true, predictions need not be” (Scheffler 1957, p 298).
+According to Scheffler, this norm does not apply to predictions.
+Whereas explanations should be true, predictions need not be (Scheffler 1957, p 298).

 Another early critic was Michael Scriven.
 He believed that explanations could not simply be equated with the valid answers to why-questions.
 There were many kinds of questions, like what-questions or how-possibly questions whose answers could also be considered as explanations.
 Consequently, Scriven introduced an intuition about explanation that stands in opposition to Hempel and Oppenheim’s opening statement: